-How to Take the Ferry Between El Nido and Coron
+How to Take the El Nido to Coron Ferry (Or Coron to El Nido!)

-Ferries from El Nido to Coron leave daily and provide travellers with two very simple options: fast or slow.
+El Nido to Coron boat leaves daily and provide travellers with two very simple options: fast or slow.
 The slow ferry takes around 6 hours while the fast ferry takes around three, sometimes a bit closer to 4.
 Either way, booking ferry tickets can be done online easily and without much hassle.

 Considering the slow ferry takes almost a whole day, I’d recommend the fast ferry for the sake of $10.

 EL NIDO TO CORON FAST FERRY: Leaves El Nido every morning at 6am.
 It leaves Coron at 12pm (noon).
 Takes around three and half hours.

 EL NIDO TO CORON SLOW FERRY: Leaves El Nido every morning between 730 and 830am.
 It leaves Coron between 730 and 830am.
 Takes between five and nine hours.